Professional wrestling in the United States: After the War

 Not long after the closure of WCW and ECW, new promotions were founded in an attempt to cater to a niche market for the Southern-style, Lucha Libre, strong style, and hardcore wrestling styles that had been displaced by WWE.
-The most successful among these have been Impact Wrestling (formerly Total Nonstop Action Wrestling (TNA)) and Ring of Honor (ROH), both launching in 2002.
+The most successful among these have been Total Nonstop Action (TNA) and Ring of Honor (ROH), both launching in 2002.
 Ring of Honor tried to emulate the Japanese strong style, while Impact presented themselves as an edgier, contemporary alternative to WWE.
+Other niches include erotic wrestling, as featured in promotions such as the Naked Women's Wrestling League where nude females performed mock combat matches for titillation, as well as the fan-created backyard wrestling.
+As fans sought out wrestling alternatives, independent promotions and developmental territories began to gain more exposure, including hardcore wrestling promotion Combat Zone Wrestling, and Pro Wrestling Guerrilla.

-By 2011, WWE's full name was retired, as the company had entered the "PG Era", after shifting their programming to a more conservative, family-oriented slant.
-As fans sought out more adult-oriented alternatives, independent promotions and developmental territories began to gain more exposure, including Combat Zone Wrestling, and Pro Wrestling Guerrilla.
+WWE held ECW One Night Stand, an ECW reunion pay-per-view event on June 12, 2005, with Raw and Smackdown! superstars taking on “ECW Originals”.
+On May 26, 2006, WWE officially announced the relaunch of ECW with its own show on NBC Universal's Sci Fi Channel, later to be known as Syfy, starting June 13, 2006.
+The brand would continue to operate until February 16, 2010, when the brand was rendered defunct.
+In place of ECW, NXT began airing on Syfy in 2010.
+NXT started as a reality-based television show before relaunching as a different brand in 2012, replacing Florida Championship Wrestling (FCW) as WWE's developmental territory.
+Wrestling critics and fans came to view NXT as its own distinct entity during this period, with the brand's shows being praised for their high-quality matches and offering a unique product to the main roster.
+NXT also became instrumental in the development of women's wrestling in WWE.

 In 2014, United Artists Media Group and El Rey Network partnered to launch Lucha Underground, a serialized television drama and Lucha Libre promotion affiliated with Lucha Libre AAA Worldwide.
 Both the show and promotion would receive positive reviews and notable media attention.
 In 2018, Lucha Underground held a joint show with Impact Wrestling at WrestleCon during Wrestlemania weekend.
 Lucha Underground would ultimately be canceled in 2018 after four seasons.